 These are a few examples that work well but there are many more, let your creativity run wild and try new tactics.
 Who knows, you may be surprised at the results!

 The revenue generated metric only applies to companies that send promotional content with Web push notifications or campaigns with a monetary objective.
-If you only send educational content, for example, this metric will be useless to you.
+If you only send educational content, for example, this push notification KPI will be useless to you.
 Follow the conversion rate instead.
 The following explanations apply to both situations.

 If your communication is well done, normally your web push notification should point to a landing page once clicked.
 Of course, your landing page should be relevant and complementary to the message contained in your notification.
 Otherwise, you will directly lose your visitors at this stage and no one will buy your product or convert.

 What’s special about Web push notifications is that they are consumed in real time and therefore they are not stored and once clicked or expired no one will be able to remember what was in it.
 This is the main reason why your landing page is so important.
 It must contain all the information necessary for the purchase, even if it means repeating what was on the notification.

 So, if you have a high click rate on your web push notification but your final conversion rate is low, don’t ask yourself more questions: the problem lies in your landing page.
 Follow our tips to build a landing page that converts.